dellannadavide/SONAR/README.md

 │   basic_showcase_parrot.asl               # The AgentSpeak(L) plan library used by Nao-Parrot in the introduction of the HRI experiments
 │
-└───utils                                   # Utilities for SONAR
+└───utils                                   # Utilities for SONAR │
+│   README.md                               # This file
+│   main.py                                 # Main file to run SONAR.
+It defines the agents composing the MAS and starts it
+│   requirements.txt                        # The list of libraries required to setup and run SONAR │   sonar.jpg                               # A figure that overviews the SONAR architecture
 ```

 ## 2. Basic services required to run SONAR